-- US Bank is the trustee for the restricted debt service trust accounts deposited with the Local Government Investment Pool (Florida PrimeTM).
-The District recognized \$119,798 in bond fund earnings from Florida PrimeTM during the 2018 Fiscal Year. - The Florida Cooperative Liquid Assets Securities System (FLCLASS) is an independent local government investment pool and is an authorized investment consistent with Section 218.415(16)(a), Florida Statutes, and the District's short-term investment policy.
+- The District's investments in the Florida PrimeTM, an external investment pool, reported at cost.
+The District recognized \$10 in earnings from Florida PrimeTM during Fiscal Year 2018. - US Bank is the trustee for the restricted debt service trust accounts deposited with the Local Government Investment Pool (Florida PrimeTM).
+The District recognized \$33,457 in bond fund earnings from Florida PrimeTM during the 2018 Fiscal Year. - The Florida Cooperative Liquid Assets Securities System (FLCLASS) is an independent local government investment pool and is an authorized investment consistent with Section 218.415(16)(a), Florida Statutes, and the District's short-term investment policy.
 The District's investments in FLCLASS are reported at amortized cost.
-The District recognized \$102,150 in earnings from FLCLASS during Fiscal Year 2018. - The Florida Education Investment Trust Fund (FEITF) is a common law trust and is an authorized investment consistent with Section 218.415(16)(a), Florida Statutes, and the District's short-term investment policy.
+The District recognized \$35,033 in earnings from FLCLASS during the Fiscal Year ending September 30, 2018. - Florida Education Investment Trust Fund (FEITF) is a common law trust and is an authorized investment consistent with Section 218.415(16)(a), Florida Statutes, and the District's short-term investment policy.
 The District's investments in FEITF are reported at amortized cost.
-The District recognized \$40,698 in earnings from FEITF during Fiscal Year 2018.
+The District recognized \$12,909 in earnings from FEITF during the Fiscal Year ending September 30, 2018.